chart21/hpmpc/README.md

 Most configuration is contained in the file `config.h`.
 Here is an overview of the most important settings.

 - PROTOCOL: Select the protocol to be used.
 Options are: 1: Sharemind, 2: Replicated, 3: Astra, 4: ODUP, 5: OURS (3-PC), 6: TTP (3-PC), 7: TTP (4-PC), 8: Tetrad, 9: FantasticFour, 10: Ours: Base (4-PC), 11: Ours: Het (4-PC), 12: Ours: Off/On (4-PC).
+Protocols 1 and 2 only support boolean circuits currently.
 - PARTY: Define the party ID for the current node, starting from 0.
 - FUNCTION_IDENTIFIER: Select the function for computation.
-Currently includes running secure search, AND gates, and 32-bit/64-bit multiplication gates.
+Currently includes running secure search (0), AND gates (2), and 32-bit/64-bit multiplication gates (5/6).
+Also includes a debug funtcion for boolean/arithemtic circuit to check if all basic functions of a protocol are working correctly (4/7)
 - DATTYPE: Register size to use for SIMD parallelization (Bitslicing/vectorization).
 Supported sizes are 0,8,32,64,128(SSE),256(AVX-2),512(AVX-512).
 - PRE: Option to use a preprocessing phase.
 Currently supported by Protocols 4,5,12.
 - NUM_INPUTS: Define the number of inputs.